Lionsberg/old-lionsberg-wiki/Admin and Help/How We Wiki/Obsidian Tips and Tricks.md

 ## Recommended Community Plugins

-_Remember to Enable plugins after installing._
+_Remember to Enable a plugin after installing it._

 - **Collapse All** - simple, useful button for the file navigator
 - **Find unlinked files** - a little funky how it works, but super useful as you're building an information space